 Cannabis or marijuana, is a flowering plant growing up to 13' tall and are either male or female.
 Cannabis is an annual plant, meaning it grows from April through September.
 Marijuana grows well in warm climates.
 It is the female plant that produces flowers.
 Flowering is best achieved in the cannabis plant when it receives equal amounts of light and darkness.
 Marijuana can be grown indoors in 'grow rooms' under artificial light, or outdoors in natural light conditions.
 They require little fertilization other than nitrogen, phosphorus, potassium, calcium, magnesium and sulfur.

 As a flowering plant, cannabis is susceptible to pests just as any other garden flora.
 It is not recommended to use pesticides on marijuana plants, not only for environmental purposes, but due to the harm that can be caused to humans once ingested or inhaled.
 If you are not willing to apply organic treatments or deterrents to control pests, use only those pesticides marked 'safe to use on food crops', as cannabis is considered such due to its end use.
 Make sure to download my free grow guide and learn what pests are harmful for marijuana plants and how to fight them.
-Download my free marijuana grow bible for more tips about getting rid of pests and bugs on your marijuana plants.

 Most pests affecting cannabis growth are insects, while slugs, rodents, birds and mammals can be attracted to the plants during certain growth periods.
 Over three hundred types of insects have been noted on marijuana plants, however very few actually cause crop damage.
 In fact, cannabis is known to be pest tolerant; nevertheless, no life on this earth is immune to pests and/or disease.
 We will examine the detrimental pests and what you can do send them on their buggy way later in this book.
 First we will offer some advice on overall protection you can provide through simple measures taken at the time of first planting your crop.